 1. Session cookie — set on POST /api/login, sent automatically by the browser.
 Name: mosaic_session.
 HttpOnly, SameSite=Strict, Secure when behind HTTPS.

-State-changing cookie-authed requests must satisfy the Origin/Referer CSRF guard (host of Origin or Referer must equal Host).
+State-changing cookie-authed requests must satisfy the Origin/Referer CSRF guard: at least one of Origin or Referer must be present, and the host portion of whichever is present must equal Host.
 Bearer-keyed requests skip this check.
 See Authentication for the full flow.

 Error envelope